ganchinyao/tos-algo-trade/README.md

 ```
-auth: The same string found in `.env` AUTH
+type: 'error' to get the logbbok of Errors, 'summary' to get the Summary, and 'orders' to get the orders.
-unavailable_date: A string in the format `YYYY-MM-YY` referencing New York Time.
+date: A string in the format `YYYY-MM-YY` referencing New York Time.
+E.g. `2022-12-13`
+week: A string in the format `YYYY-MM-W{n}` referencing New York Time.
+E.g. `2022-09-w3` to get all trandes from Sept 15th-21th.
 ```

 </td>